Optimization using MATLAB

 end

-Note that fmincon can handle only those problems where the objective and constraint functions are both continuous and have continuous first derivatives.
-However, it can be nonconvex.
-On the other hand YALMIP can handle any convex function smooth or not and in some cases even nonconvex functions.
-In case of nonconvex both fmincon and YALMIP will provide some suboptimal solution.
+Note that fmincon can handle problems where both the objective and constraint functions are continuous and have continuous first derivatives, although these functions may be nonconvex.
+On the other hand, YALMIP can manage any convex function, whether smooth or not, and in some cases, even nonconvex functions.
+In scenarios involving nonconvexity, both fmincon and YALMIP will potentially provide a suboptimal solution.

 Optimization of smooth function with fmincon using theoretical gradient and Hessian

-In some cases, supplying theoretically computed gradient and Hessians to the interior-point method based fmincon can improve its reliability, making the code more robust and increasing the algorithm’s rate of convergence.
-This feature makes fmincon stand out from YALMIP and CVX, which can be extremely slow sometimes especially dealing with exponential cones.
+In some cases, providing theoretically computed gradients and Hessians to the interior-point method-based fmincon can enhance its reliability, making the code more robust and improving the algorithm’s convergence rate.
+This feature distinguishes fmincon from YALMIP and CVX, which can be particularly slow, especially when dealing with exponential cones.

 clc;